allen-garvey/knight-moves-trainer/README.md

 # Knight Moves Trainer

-Chess training for knight moves based on an excersise by Ben Finegold as detailed in this video https://www.youtube.com/watch?v=SrQlpY_eGYU
+Chess training for knight moves based on an excersise by Ben Finegold as detailed in these videos https://www.youtube.com/watch?v=9xzktzyGh9E&t=2841s and https://www.youtube.com/watch?v=SrQlpY_eGYU

 ## Dependencies